-- 27. Once the actual copy completes, SaberCopy performs another compare of the project against the selected players.
+27. Once the actual copy completes, SaberCopy performs another compare of the project against the selected players.
 If they match, the line for that player will turn green and the final message will be "Complete".
-If they do not match (for some reason), the line for the player will be red and the final message will be - "Unmatched".
-For details on researching "Unmatched" see the complete SaberCopy user guide.
+If they do not match (for some reason), the line for the player will be red and the final message will be "Unmatched".
+For details on researching "Unmatched" see Example 9 in the full SaberCopy User Guide.